 To search for an exact match, you put false in the last argument.

-As above mention table b there is all information of employee like department, employee id, address mobile no etc. You can suppose as array table or master table data.
+As mentioned in table b, there is all employee information like department, employee id, address, mobile no, etc. You can suppose as array table or master table data.
 And you have another table where required only contact no of the employee.
-So as employee name is unique column then employee name as lookup value in a table where you want to get a result.
+So as the employee name is a unique column, then the employee names a lookup value in a table where you want to get a result.

 You can see the result here:

 We can see that in a table, all values are matching the exact value.